broadeditz/go-twitch-conduits/README.md

 - [x] Subscribe to a chat
 - [ ] Websocket conduit
 - [ ] Well thought out spec for transport interface & helix client
+- [ ] Small example of how to use the library